syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 {% highlight vb.net %}

-'Load an existing PDF.
+'Load an existing PDF

 Dim loadedDocument As New PdfLoadedDocument(fileName)

-'Load first page.
+'Load the first page

 Dim pageBase As PdfPageBase = loadedDocument.Pages(0)

-'Extracts all the images info from first page.
+'Extracts all the images info from first page

 Dim imagesInfo As PdfImageInfo() = pageBase.ImagesInfo

-'Close the document.
+'Close the document

 loadedDocument.Close(True)